-TL;DR: Twitch has become of the largest live-streaming platforms in recent years.
+TL;DR: Twitch has become one of the largest live-streaming platforms in recent years.
 It has since evolved from its gamers-only beginnings to reaching new audiences as it becomes more mainstream.
 In general, consumers desire more authentic and interactive experiences with brands they love, so Twitch seems to be the next big opportunity for marketers.

 If you grew up a as a gamer, you probably remember being told video games were a waste of time.
 Now, if you’re not someone like Ninja, it looks like you didn’t put enough time in it.
 How did an ex-pro gamer become a multi-millionaire in a year?
 Twitch.